 Start at Seaport Village, check out the shops and fountains and the oldest carousel (from 1895) in California.
-Then, head up toward USS Midway - at one point it was the largest ship in the world.
-Make sure not to miss the 25-ft tall Kissing Statue and all other war memorials.
+Then, head up toward USS Midway - it was the largest ship in the world from 1945 to 1955.
+Make sure not to miss the 25-foot-tall Kissing Statue and other war memorials.
 Finish at the Maritime Museum and stroll back.

 There are refreshments along the way (Carnitas Shack, Hazelwood Deli).

 10. Play Volleyball on the Beach

 Beach Volleyball is super popular in San Diego.

 In many places, there are free-to-use volleyball nets - Mission Bay, Pacific Beach, La Jolla Shores, and Moonlight Beach in Encinitas.

 We've tried to narrow it down to Top 10 Things to Do in San Diego, but...